saieva/saieva.github.io/_posts/2025-03-14-Remote-Working-Resources.markdown

 ---
 layout: post
 title:  "Remote Working: References and Resources"
-date:   2024-01-26 06:00:01 -0400
+date:   2025-03-14 06:00:01 -0400
 categories: Remote Management
 ---

 Managing a distributed team is hard.
 And it's not easy working with a manager, or with colleagues, you've only met on video meetings.
-These challenges impact individuals as much as they are influencing companies to reassess their policies, cultures, and expectations from traditional ways of working.
+As individuals, the challenges of remote work strain our abilities to effectively collaborate.
+As managers and leaders striving to build top-notch environments and experiences for their teams, remote scenarios are reshaping expectations for traditional ways of working.
+We can't expect these challenges to resolve on their own.
+Individuals will need skills and methods to collaborate effectively.
+Teams will need a game-plan to keep everyone on the same page.

-The list of resources on this page will be useful in a variety of circumstances:
+This collection of references and resources will be useful in a variety situations:

 - if you are a manager responsible for a distributed team.
 - an individual wanting to improve your effectiveness when working independently.